-%1: partner server failed to respond, %2 clients unacked so far, %3 clients left before transitioning to the partner-down state server counts such clients and if the number of such clients exceeds the max-unacked-clients threshold, the server will transition to the partner-down state.
+%1: partner server failed to respond, %2 clients unacked so far, %3 clients left before transitioning to the partner-down state

+This informational message is issued when the surviving server determines that its partner failed to respond to the DHCP query and that this client is considered to not be served by the partner.
+The surviving server counts such clients and if the number of such clients exceeds the max-unacked-clients threshold, the server will transition to the partner-down state.
 The first argument contains client identification information.
 The second argument specifies the number of clients to which the server has failed to respond.
 The third argument specifies the number of additional clients which, if not provisioned, will cause the server to transition to the partner-down state.